-Supervisors are processes whose only task is to start, monitor, and manage children.
+Supervisors are processes whose only task is to monitor and manage children.
 They spawn processes and link themselves to these processes.
 By trapping exits and receiving EXIT signals, the supervisors can take appropriate actions when something unexpected occurs.
-Actions vary from restarting the child to not restarting it, terminating some or all the children that are linked to the supervisor, or even terminating itself.
+Actions vary from restarting a child to not restarting it, terminating some or all the children that are linked to the supervisor, or even terminating itself.
 Child processes can be both supervisors and workers.

-Fault tolerance is achieved by creating supervision trees, where the supervisors are the nodes and the workers are the leaves.
-Supervisors on a particular level monitor and handle children in the subtree they have started.
+Fault tolerance is achieved by creating supervision trees, where the supervisors are the nodes and the workers are the leaves (Figure 8-1).
+Supervisors on a particular level monitor and handle children in the subtrees they have started.

 Figure 8-1.
-Supervision Trees
+Supervision trees